jamiewilbraham/azure-docs/articles/cognitive-services/authentication.md

 ms.author: erhopf
 ---

-# Authenticate requests to Azure Cognitive Services
+# Authenticate requests to Azure Cognitive Research Technologies

 Each request to an Azure Cognitive Service must include an authentication header.
 This header passes along a subscription key or access token, which is used to validate your subscription for a service or group of services.
 In this article, you'll learn about three ways to authenticate a request and the requirements for each.